 - The waistline may be flat on one side.

-Idiopathic scoliosis, the most common type, does not have a known cause.
-Children who have this type of scoliosis usually first develop symptoms in the preteen years.
-Most cases of scoliosis are mild, involving small curves in the spine that do not get worse.
-Small curves usually don't cause pain or other problems.
+Most cases of scoliosis are mild.
+They involve small curves in the spine that don't get worse.
 Usually a doctor examines the child every 4 to 6 months to watch for any changes.

-In moderate or severe cases of scoliosis, the curves continue to get worse.
+In moderate or severe cases of scoliosis, the curves keep getting worse.
 During periods of growth, such as during the teenage growth spurt, the curves may get worse.
 Mild to moderate curves often stop progressing when the skeleton stops growing.
 Larger curves may get worse throughout adulthood unless they are treated.

 As scoliosis gets worse, the bones of the spine move toward the inside of the curve.
 If it happens in the upper part of the spine, the ribs may crowd together on one side and spread apart on the other side.
 The curve may force the spinal bones closer together.
 The spinal bones on the outer edge of the curve may also get thick.